Call 1.844.BSW.DOCS to schedule an appointment.

 Your physician may want you to have a coronary calcium score screening if you have risk factors for heart disease.
 This test may be most helpful for people who do not have symptoms but who are at medium risk for heart disease.
 Medium risk means that you have a 10% to 20% chance of having a heart attack in the next ten years, based on your risk factors.
 Risk factors include age, weight, blood pressure, gender, family history, high cholesterol, smoking and diabetes.
 Talk with your physician about your risk for heart disease.
 This scan is not advised for routine screening for coronary artery disease.

 A coronary calcium score screening can give your physician more information about your risks for heart disease, especially if you already have risk factors.
 If your score is high, for example, your physician may prescribe medicines to lower these risks.
 A high score may also lead to other tests and treatments that could help you avoid a heart attack.
 If you are concerned as to whether you should undergo a Coronary Calcium Score Screening, speak with your physician.

-There are three screening locations to serve you:
+There are two screening locations to serve you:

-The Heart Hospital Baylor Plano Monday - Friday 1100 Allied Drive Plano, TX 75093
+Baylor Scott & White The Heart Hospital – Plano Monday - Friday 1100 Allied Drive Plano, TX 75093

 The Heart Hospital Baylor Denton Monday - Friday 2801 S. Mayhill Road Denton, TX 76208